This story is being updated as news develops during this crisis. The last update was on Friday, April 3.

 Is the virus spread by people with no symptoms?

 Unlike SARS and MERS, there now is ample evidence that people showing no symptoms — or very mild ones — can spread the new virus.
 Symptom-free spread is common for a number of contagious viruses.
 These include influenza and measles.
-It would, however, be something new for the types of coronaviruses that cause epidemics.
+This trait is something new, however, for the types of coronaviruses that cause epidemics.

 How big of a problem is symptom-free spread?